markjprice/cs9dotnet5-extras/README.md

 - Explain the current limitations

 ## [Using a Raspberry Pi 400 with Ubuntu 64](/raspberry-pi-ubuntu64/README.md)
 Raspberry Pi is a great value way to get into programming.
-To develop on a 64-bit operating system I recommend creating a microSD card with Ubuntu Desktop 64.
+To develop on a 64-bit operating system I recommend creating a microSD card with Ubuntu Desktop 64-bit version 20.10 code-named Groovy Gorilla.

 In this article, I show:
+- How to create an Ubuntu Desktop 64-bit boot microSD card
 - How to install Microsoft Visual Studio Code
 - How to install Microsoft .NET 5 SDK
 - Explain the current limitations